crythias/tinytimetracker/README-logbook.md

 This project uses the [Gradle License Report Plugin](https://github.com/jk1/Gradle-License-Report) to audit third-party dependencies.

-Generated reports:
-- `build/reports/licenses/licenses.html`: Human-readable summary
-- `build/reports/licenses/licenses.json`: Machine-readable audit trail

 All third-party libraries are used under their respective open-source licenses.
-See `licenses/` for details.
+See `third_party_licenses/` for details.